 At 6:00 am, my alarm clock shrieked its horrible shriek, and I said my prayers and hurried to the bathroom and got ready.
 After eating a cup of yogurt in literally twenty seconds, I had a prayer with my parents and my mom drove me to the church.

-Three hours, lots of snacks, and one movie later, we arrived at our camp, whose theme this year was 'There's No Place Like Home' (think Dorothy, the Wizard of Oz, Yellow Brick Road).
-After checking in with the stake leaders and receiving our shirts (I'll post pictures later), schedule, and program, we located our cabin and were greeted by a large banner.
-The YCLs and fourth years, who had gone up the day before for High Adventure, had left a beautiful banner hanging across the beds!
+Three hours, lots of snacks, and one movie later, we arrived at camp, whose theme this year was 'There's No Place Like Home' (think Dorothy, the Wizard of Oz, Yellow Brick Road).
+After checking in with the stake leaders and receiving our camp shirts, schedule, and program, we located our cabin and were greeted by a large banner.
+The YCLs and fourth years, who had gone up the day before for High Adventure, had left a beautiful banner welcoming us to our first year of girls camp!
 It was so cool and sweet of them!!!!

 We claimed our beds and put on our stake shirts over swimsuits, and went to flag ceremony.
 There, the second years raised the flag on the pole, led us in the Pledge of Allegiance, and the stake YW presidency welcomed us to camp.
 Next, we adjourned to the 'Emerald City', a pavilion of sorts that had green walls on 2 1/2 sides.
-We took ward pictures with our 'flag', a cardboard cutout of a high-heeled shoe (as in Dorothy's slippers) that we'd covered in red-tinted pictures of us on one side and on the other a yellow brick road with the sky above it and fancy white letters that read, "It may take more than a few heel clicks...But there's no place like home."
-Attached to strings extending from the top of the shoe was a rectangular, white piece of cardboard that said in red glitter letters on each side, "One Size Fits All".
+We took ward pictures with our 'flag', a cardboard cutout of a high-heeled shoe (like Dorothy's slippers) that we'd covered in red-tinted pictures of us on one side and on the other a yellow brick road with the sky above it and fancy white letters that read, "It may take more than a few heel clicks...But there's no place like home."
+Attached to strings extending from the top of the shoe was a rectangular white piece of cardboard that said in red glitter letters, "One Size Fits All".
 It was adorable!
-After the picture, it was hung in the rafters of the Mess Hall.
+After the picture, it was hung with the other ward flags in the rafters of the Mess Hall.

 Lunch was next, and we all ate a meal that we had packed at home and brought ourselves.
 Then we had 'Level Time', where we played several different get-to-know-you games with the other first levels.
 By the time we were done, we knew every one of the 27 first level girls in our stake!